 The generation and management of a cryptocurrency both use a more advanced form of encryption known as cryptography.
 In 2009, the introduction of Bitcoin, the world’s first decentralized cryptographic currency, brought the concept of virtual currencies out of the realm of theoretical speculation and into the realm of (virtual) actuality.
-If you are interested in Bitcoin trading, you might consider using a reputable platform like Bitcode Prime.

 Still, it wasn’t until April 2013, when the price of Bitcoin reached a new all-time high of $266, that investors and the media began to take notice of the cryptocurrency.
 After Bitcoin’s price dropped by half from its peak of more than $2 billion, an all-out debate regarding the viability of cryptocurrencies in general and Bitcoin, in particular broke out after the price of Bitcoin fell by that much.